 - the implementation of multi partner sustainable urban development project/s.

-- provides guidance to develop projects:
+- have guidance to develop projects:

 - with non-traditional partners